How to Import Data via REST API into Magento 2

 Another essential feature that makes the Magento 2 REST API import not only possible but also as easy as it could be is mapping.
 Every import profile includes a mapping interface where you can match the external attributes to their Magento 2 compatibles.

-Since every system has its rules and requirements related to data standards, it is impossible to import information from a third-party platform to Magento 2 without applying mapping.
+Since every system has its rules and requirements related to data standards, it is impossible to import information from a third-party platform to Magento 2 without applying a mapping.
 Since we are talking about the REST API import, you eliminate the use of data files in their standard form.
-Consequently, it is impossible to edit them before import so that the mapping interface is the only available option.
-But it is a significant advantage since mapping requires much less time and effort than manual data file editing.
+Consequently, it is impossible to edit them before import so the mapping interface is the only available option.
+However, it is a significant advantage since mapping requires much less time and effort than manual data file editing.
 Furthermore, you apply it only once while manual modifications are needed before every import process.
 Below, you can see how a new mapping scheme is created:

 There is even a more user-friendly way to eliminate issues caused by the use of different data standards.
 The Improved Import & Export Magento 2 extension offers mapping presets – mapping schemes already configured by our specialists.
 Thus, matching external attributes to Magento 2 standards is reduced to a few clicks:

-To discover all features of the Magento 2 Import & Export Magento 2 extension, watch the following video:
+To discover all the features of the Magento 2 Import & Export Magento 2 extension, watch the following video:

 For further information about the Improved Import & Export Magento 2 module, follow this link: